-F-117 was MicroProse's follow-on to the earlier F-19 Stealth Fighter.
-Gameplay remained identical to the previous title, but the game featured a large graphics and sound overhaul.
-F-117 also included much more detailed cutscenes, menus, and a really cool intro sequence.
+Night Hawk: F-117A Stealth Fighter 2.0 is MicroProse's follow-up to the earlier F-19 Stealth Fighter.
+Gameplay is identical to the previous title, but the game features a large graphics and sound overhaul.
+F-117 also includes higher detailed cutscenes and menus.

 The F-117 Nighthawk game allows players to load far more munitions in the weapons bay and an insane amount of cannon rounds, allowing it to rampage across the theater undetected and wreck what would be a large percentage of an opponent's forces in one mission.
-In-game the F-117 can also dogfight with the most agile and capable enemy fighters, attacking them with AIM-9's and AIM-120's (as the real plane carried neither and had the aerodynamics of a lumpy brick.)
-Although this does not reflect a realistic scenario, it is nonetheless quite fun to do.
+In game, the F-117 can also dogfight with the most agile and capable enemy fighters, attacking them with AIM-9s and AIM-120s. (although this does not reflect a realistic scenario).
 Realism-minded players can always limit themselves to two bombs and no guns, if desired, and use the craft's stealthy traits to avoid enemy fighters, rather than take them all down.